-In a prior post on Medicare Part B “Medigap” plans I hinted at my dislike for Medicare Advantage.
+In a prior post on Medicare Part B “Medigap” plans (now updated for 2021 numbers) I hinted at my dislike for Medicare Advantage.
 I have found that lots of people really like their Medicare Advantage plans.
 Almost all, in my experience, are healthy seniors or have retired with a high-end employer-sponsored Advantage plan.

 On the other hand, there are many horror stories of seniors who contract cancer or other expensive medical conditions getting trapped in their Advantage plan and incurring thousands of dollars more in out-of-pocket costs than they would have incurred under “traditional” Medicare with a good “Medigap” supplement.